ueno-llc/contentful-extension-link-field/README.md

 ## Installation

 In your Contentful space, go to Settings > Extensions, then select Add Extension > Install from GitHub.
-In the dialog that opens, paste the URL of the repository: `https://github.com/ueno-llc/contentful-extension-link-field`
+In the dialog that opens, paste this URL: `https://github.com/ueno-llc/contentful-extension-link-field/blob/master/extension.json`

 ## Usage

-To add a link field, create a JSON field, and under the Appearance tab, select "Link Field".
+To add a link field, create a JSON Object field, and under the Appearance tab, select "Link Field".

 ## Local Development